fredericksalazar/WallpaperDownloader/README.md

 Install the snap package (please, check the name of the snap package built):

     sudo snap install <wallpaperdownloader*.snap>

+## Features (V 2.7) ##

+New Features:

+- KDE support added.

+- Now, user can define several different directories for the automated changer.

+- Pause/resume functionality to download wallpapers.

 ## Features (V 2.6) ##